 - Browned: If you prefer a darker prasad, parch the flour for longer until you reach your desired color.

-- Sweetness: Instead of milk and sugar, you can use sweetened condensed milk.
-You can also use a combination of both sugar and condensed milk if you prefer.
+- Sweetness: Instead of milk and sugar, you can use sweetened condensed milk and evaporated milk.

 - Gluten Free Parsad: If you have a gluten intolerance, check out my gluten free recipe for parsad.